 Ortho Central is home to a Bone Health Clinic.
-This unique program helps patients with osteoporosis to reduce their risk of fractures, accelerate healing, present future fractures and break the cycle of fragility.
+This unique program helps patients with osteoporosis to reduce their risk of fractures, accelerate healing, prevent future fractures and break the cycle of fragility.

 The Ortho Central Bone Health Clinic provides diagnosis, treatment and education for primary and secondary prevention of osteoporosis.
-Physician Assistant Heather Kuklinski and Nurse Practitioner Kasey DeGiusti are the providers patients will see in the Bone Health Clinic.
-Both are champions for patient education and treatment in the area of bone health and osteoporosis.
+Nurse Practitioner Kasey DeGiusti is the provider patients will see in the Bone Health Clinic.
+Kasey is a champion for patient education and treatment in the area of bone health and osteoporosis.